-The roots of the company go back to 1948 when late Fred Cremer invented and developed the first ever mechanised counting machine for the Dutch flower bulb growers.
-This electro-mechanical marvel started a revolution in the flower bulb industry that rapidly led to a tremendous increase of workflow, sales and export and reduced the amount of manual labour significantly.
+The roots of the company go back to 1948 when the late Fred Cremer invented and developed the very first mechanised counting machine for the Dutch flower bulb growers.
+This electro-mechanical marvel started a revolution in the flower bulb industry that rapidly led to a tremendous increase of workflow, sales and export and significantly reduced the amount of manual labour.

-Smartly using his success to invest in his recently opened business, Cremer went on developing other innovations.
-This led to a whole range of specialised machines and equipment for the processing of flower bulbs; from conveyor belts to complete packaging lines.
+Smartly using his success to invest in his recently opened business, Cremer went on to develop other innovations.
+This led to a whole range of specialised machines and equipment for the processing flower bulbs; from conveyor belts to complete packaging lines.

-Today, Cremer is still the number one innovator and manufacturer of counting and packaging systems for the international flower bulb sector; quite recently we expanded our activities to arable farming and horticulture.
-At an increasing rate, counting by the piece is now proving its practical and economical use for many of nature’s products like potatoes, onions, sprouts and even the tiniest of seeds.
+Today, Cremer is still the number one innovator and manufacturer of counting and packaging systems for the international flower bulb sector, recently expanding our activities to arable farming and horticulture.
+Counting by the piece has proven its practical and economical benefits for many of nature’s products such as potatoes, onions, sprouts and seeds.